What is dual fuel energy tariff and is it better?

 If you don’t mind prices going up or down and are prepared to shop around more regularly, a standard variable rate could be your best option.

 These tariffs will track the market rate for the energy you pay.
 If prices change, your supplier has to let you know at least 30 days before it happens so you can decide if you’d like to switch, usually with no exit fee.

 Standard variable tariffs' rates will fluctuate based on what's happening on the market and a lot of people who are on these tariffs, haven't switched in a long time.
 If that's you, be sure to compare prices and see if you can get a better deal.

 Another thing to remember about standard variable tariffs is that they're affected by Ofgem's price cap.
 This means there's a cap on how much providers can charge customers, even if the market prices go up drastically.
-Although it sounds good at face value, this is often (although not always) more than what you'd pay on a fixed tariff.

 Standard variable tariff pros: